 A lookup service that allows to check the "IDMP expression" of a product, which enables IDMPcentric product search (e.g. for substitution).
-A lookup service for checking a product's characteristics in a different language or specific context (e.g. a patient from Greece can scan the barcode of an OTC in Finland and see the relevant characteristics of the product in their language)
+A lookup service for checking a product's characteristics in a different language or specific context (e.g. a patient from Greece can scan the barcode of an OTC (over the counter medicine) in Finland and see the relevant characteristics of the product in their language)